hotbso/openSAM/README.md

 # openSAM
-An open soft plugin that drives SAM jetways
+An open source plugin that drives SAM jetways.

-WIP + experimantal
+WIP - experimental - DO NOT USE